Combined Biking & Hiking Coastal Camino

 Combine the thrills of cycling along the Portuguese and Galician coast with the slow travel benefits of completing your Camino on foot.

-If you’re torn between doing the Coastal Camino on foot or by bike, this programme solves your dilemma.
-It enables you to experience both ways of travelling and complete the journey in just 9 days.
+If you’re torn between doing the Coastal Camino on foot or by bike, this programme solves the dilemma.
+In short, you can experience both ways of travelling and complete the journey in just nine days.
+Rather than choosing one mode, you combine them for a fuller Camino.

-Starting from the vibrant, UNESCO World Heritage city of Porto, you’ll pedal north alongside sandy beaches and rocky coastline dotted with fortresses, windmills and fishing villages.
-At times, the route will lead you away from the coast to cross rivers, via forests, country lanes, market gardens and historical towns and villages.
+To begin, start in the vibrant, UNESCO World Heritage city of Porto.
+Then pedal north beside sandy beaches and rocky headlands dotted with fortresses, windmills and fishing villages.
+At times, the route swings inland to cross rivers via forests, country lanes, market gardens and historic towns.

-Overnight stops in picturesque medieval towns like Vila do Conde and Viana do Castelo offer opportunities to explore the local history, culture and gastronomy, as well as the gorgeous beaches in between.
+Along the way, overnight stops in picturesque medieval towns such as Vila do Conde and Viana do Castelo invite you to explore local history, culture and gastronomy.
+In between stages, the gorgeous beaches provide easy opportunities to unwind.

-Cross the River Minho by boat to reach A Guarda, a Spanish fishing town, and ride along a dramatic stretch of rugged coastline to the coastal village of Oia.
-Between here and the vibrant city of Vigo lies Baiona, a charming seaside town full of history and tempting tapas bars.
+Next, cross the River Minho by boat to reach A Guarda, a Spanish fishing town.
+From there, ride a dramatic stretch of rugged shoreline to the coastal village of Oia.
+Between this point and the vibrant city of Vigo lies Baiona, a charming seaside town rich in history and tempting tapas bars.

 Day 1: Arrival in Porto